Clean energy initiatives in Dang District, Nepal

 INITIAL SITUATION

 Tulsipur Sub-Metropolitan City is located in Dang District in the western region of Nepal.
 The district has a varied topography and a fragile geological structure.
 About 15,000 people live in an area of about 40 hectares, where 70 per cent is flat land surrounded by hills.
 Poverty, a high illiteracy rate, social discrimination, and heavy dependence on forest resources for fodder, firewood and food have aggravated the effects of climate change.
-Urbanisation has also taken its toll in the region, reducing forest cover and depleting groundwater.
-The region’s biggest threat is drought, which has led to a shortage of water for irrigation and drinking.
-This impacts the well-being of the local population.
-The lack of information on the impacts of climate change and measures to protect natural resources has aggravated the impact of climate change in the region.
+Urbanisation has also taken its toll in the region, reducing forest cover and depleting groundwater resources.
+The region’s biggest threat is drought, which has led to a shortage of water for irrigation and drinking, which impacts the well-being of the local population.
+The lack of information on the impacts of climate change and on measures to protect natural resources has aggravated the impact of climate change in the region.

 TARGET GROUP